moodmap/goof/README.md

 The form is completely functional.
 The way it works is, it receives the profile information from the `req.body` and passes it, as-is to the template.
 This however means, that the attacker is able to control a variable that flows directly from the request into the view template library.

-You'd think that what's the worst that can happen because we use a validation to confirm the expected input, however the validation doesn't take into account a new field that can be added to the object, such as `layout`, which when passed to a template language, could lead to Local File Inclusion (Path Traversal) vulnerabilities.
+You would think that what's the worst that can happen because we use a validation to confirm the expected input, however the validation doesn't take into account a new field that can be added to the object, such as `layout`, which when passed to a template language, could lead to Local File Inclusion (Path Traversal) vulnerabilities.
 Here is a proof-of-concept showing it:

 ```sh
 curl -X 'POST' --cookie c.txt --cookie-jar c.txt -H 'Content-Type: application/json' --data-binary '{"username": "admin@snyk.io", "password": "SuperSecretPassword"}' 'http://localhost:3001/login'